+Home Museum Wanted Specs Previous Next

 AL-1000 Program Code "Quick Reference" Card

 A three position slide switch controls the the operating mode of the calculator.
-The top-most position of the mode switch is "write" [W] mode, where program codes are recorded into the program memory.
+The top-most position of the mode switch is "write" [W] mode, where program step codes are recorded into the program memory.
 Pressing the [AC] key while the calculator is in write mode clears the program step memory, and sets the program counter to the beginning of the program step memory.
-Entering program codes causes each code to be entered sequentially into the program step storage, with the program counter advancing by one.
-Since programs can be up to 30 steps long, only the last 14 step codes are shown on the display for programs longer than 14 steps.
+Entering program codes causes each code to be stored sequentially into the program step storage, with the program counter advancing by one after each code is entered.
+Since programs can be up to 30 steps long, only the last 14 codes are shown on the display for programs longer than 14 steps.

 The middle-position of the mode switch is "normal" [N] mode of the calculator, where programming functions are inhibited, and the machine operates purely as a calculator.
-The lower position of the mode switch put the calculator into "run" [R] mode, where the stored program can be executed by pressing the lighter colored "*" key to begin the program.
-Programs are purely linear sequences of key presses, with no branching or conditional functions available.
-Any constants to be used in the program must be pre-loaded into memory registers before a program is run, as there is no way to include constants within a program.
+The lower position of the mode switch puts the calculator into "run" [R] mode, where the stored program can be executed by pressing the lighter colored [*] key to begin the program.
+Programs are purely linear sequences of program codes, with no branching or conditional operations available.
+Any constants to be used in a program must be pre-loaded into memory registers before a program is run, as there is no way to include numerical constants within a program.
 The program steps are stored in core memory, meaning that the program is non-volatile, and remains intact even when the power to the calculator is removed.
-It should be noted the the "5." function is listed in the code list as undefined.
-This code can be entered into a program, but when it is encountered in a program, it causes the AL-1000 to go into an undefined state resulting in spinning digits on the display, and no response to any function except the [AC] key, which resets the machine.
-Program code "0" is also undefined, but when entered, appears to be a "No Operation" function.
-The "6." function halts the execution of the program allowing for user data input, with the white [*] key resuming execution.
-The "7." function marks the end of a program, causing the program to halt, and returning the "program counter" back to the first step in the program.
+Note that the "5." function listed in the code list as undefined.
+This code may be entered into a program, but if encountered in a program it causes the AL-1000 to go into an undefined state resulting in "spinning digits" on the display, and no response to any function except the [AC] key, which resets the machine.
+This occurs because internally, the square root operation of the calculator is performed two different phases, and in order to allow the square root operation to be programmed, the "5." code represents the second phase of the square root operation, that is automatically executed after the "4." square root code is executed.
+Executing the "5." code by itself confuses the machine because it's expecting things to be set up from the first phase of the square root operation, and they aren't, causing the machine to get decidedly confused.
+Essentially, the "5." code is a place-holder for the second phase of the square root operation, and should never be used in a program.
+Program code "0" is also listed as undefined, but when entered, appears to be a "No Operation" function.
+The "6." function halts the execution of the program allowing for user data input, with the white [*] key pressed by the user after entering their value, which resumes program execution.
+The "7." function marks the end of a program, causing the program to halt, and returning the program counter back to the first step in the program.
 A neon indicator under a clear jewel on the keyboard panel labeled "RETURN" lights up orange to indicate when the program counter is set to the first instruction in a program.
 As such, when a program is started, the indicator is extinguished until the "7." code at the end of the program is encountered, and the program counter is reset to the first instruction in the program.
-Essentially, this indicator, when off, means that the calculator is "busy" performing programmed operations.
+It is important that this indicator be lit before starting a program, as if a program is started mid-stream, it likely will not provide any useful results.

 Keyboard Construction Detail